RetroDECK/ES-DE/FAQ.md

 This is related to the previous question, ES-DE does not perform any emulator configuration or general system configuration.
 So you would either need to configure an exit button combination inside your emulator, or use a third party tool to map for instance Alt + F4 or Command + Q to a certain button combination on your controller.
 If you use RetroArch then it's easy to setup a button combination to exit back to ES-DE, which will apply to all cores.
 Refer to the RetroArch documentation or their support channels on how to accomplish this.

+## I have many games with multiple files, is there a way to show these as single entries?

+Yes, as from version 1.2.3 there is support to display such games as single entries.
+That is true for both single-disc games using a .bin/.cue pair or similar, or for multi-disc games where .m3u files are used for emulator disc swapping.
+See the _Directories interpreted as files_ section of the [User guide](USERGUIDE.md#directories-interpreted-as-files) for details on how to configure this.

+## I see both .bin and .cue files for many of my games, how can I hide the unnecessary files?

+See the question above for a possible solution.
+Another approach would be to hide the game files you don't want to see using the metadata editor.
+Yet another solution which is actually recommended is to convert your games to the .chd format.
+This combines the .bin/.cue files into a single file that is also compressed, leading to space savings.
+A custom systems configuration entry could also be created, but that is not really recommended or required due to the solutions just mentioned.
+The reason why .bin files are included in the first place is that some emulators can launch these files directly, and some users have game collections comprised of such files.
+If the .bin files were filtered out in the bundled configuration, then all these users would have their games removed from within ES-DE next time they upgrade the application.

+## When I hide a game using the metadata editor it's not really getting hidden, is this a bug?

+No, by default games are not removed from the gamelists when they are hidden and are instead only marked with a much lower text opacity.
+You need to disable the setting _Show hidden games (requires restart)_ from the _Other settings_ menu to make them disappear entirely.
+The reason this option is not disabled by default is that new users could very easily make a mistake by hiding some files accidentally without realizing it, only to have the entries being immediately removed from the gamelist view.
+It's also good practice to hide all your games with this option enabled and verify that it's all correct before going ahead and disabling it.

 ## How do I add more themes?

 Most RetroPie EmulationStation theme sets will work with ES-DE, and there are numerous resources online on where to find these.
 How to install them is described in the _Themes_ section of the [User guide](USERGUIDE.md#themes).
 Just be aware that some of these themes do not include support for modern systems like PlayStation 3 and Nintendo Switch so those platforms may look a bit ugly depending on how the theme is written.